 SRI / Ethical Policy

-?
-The Fund will exclude companies with exposure to any business activities deemed to be socially or environmentally damaging, with particular tolerance thresholds.
-These excluded activities are rooted in the Fund’s heritage in Quaker principles and have also adapted over time with the development of major social and environmental issues.
+- The Fund will exclude companies with exposure to any business activities deemed to be socially or environmentally damaging, with particular tolerance thresholds.
+These excluded activities have adapted over time with the development of major social and environmental issues.

 - The Fund will also exclude companies which do not meet sufficiently high standards in how they operate, based on a detailed assessment of their policies and performance with respect to overall sustainability management.
 The focus will vary by sector according to relevance and includes certain absolute exclusions in company behaviour but is otherwise often a qualitative judgement.
 In order to make these assessments, BMO Global Asset Management have established particular positions on a range of relevant issues, such as climate change and what we consider to be progressive approaches to these issues by companies.
 These positions are based on a range of inputs that include evolving international norms and agreements, extensive primary research, including field visits and the input of our Responsible Investment Advisory Council.